 Various post hoc analyses of the AFFIRM data have demonstrated risk reduction versus placebo in several non-traditional outcomes following natalizumab treatment.
-Natalizumab significantly improved health-related quality of life (HRQoL) based on Short Form-36 (SF-36) Physical and Mental Component Summary scores.28 It also reduced visual loss assessed as low-contrast letter acuity testing by 35-47% (p≤0.008); such testing may act as a useful outcome measure in future clinical trials.29 Over two years of treatment, natalizumab significantly lessened deterioration in ambulation, arm/hand function and cognitive function.
-In addition, natalizumab reduced the ARR requiring steroid use and the annualised rate of MS-related hospitalisations.30 A new parameter for classifying disability progression, worsening of at least one Multiple Sclerosis Functional Composite component by 20% (MSFC-20) or 15% (MSDC-15), was evaluated using the AFFIRM data, and appears to be a sensitive and comprehensive assessment method.31
+Natalizumab significantly improved health-related quality of life (HRQoL) based on Short Form-36 (SF-36) Physical and Mental Component Summary scores.28 It also reduced visual loss assessed as low-contrast letter acuity testing by 35-47% (p≤0.008); such testing may act as a useful outcome measure in future clinical trials.29 Over two years of treatment, natalizumab significantly lessened deterioration in ambulation, arm/hand function, and cognitive function.
+In addition, natalizumab reduced the ARR requiring steroid use and the annualized rate of MS-related hospitalizations.30 In AFFIRM subjects, classification of disability progression was also evaluated by the worsening of either Multiple Sclerosis Functional Composite component by 20% (MSFC-20) or by 15% (MSDC-15), and appears to be a sensitive and comprehensive assessment method.31 with current DMTs, most patients with MS continue to show disease activity and progression.